FloranteAtencio/Podman-dbscaling-mariadbproxysql/README.md

 * K3s Cluster: You'll have a three-node K3s cluster, providing high availability for the control plane and the ability to schedule your application pods across the nodes.
 * Master-Slave Replication: MariaDB will use asynchronous master-slave replication for read scalability and basic HA.
 * ProxySQL: A great option for load balancing, query routing, and connection pooling.
-* Rancher: Native VE K3s.
+* Rancher: Native VE K3s for monitoring.

 ### Containerized Everything:
-All the components (MariaDB and ProxySQL) will be running in Docker or podman containers managed by K3s.
+All the components (MariaDB and ProxySQL) will be running in containerd managed by K3s.

-### Manual ProxySQL Configuration:
+### Manual ProxySQL Configuration: NOTE
 You understand that you will be manually setting up and managing ProxySQL to manage traffic and to scale resources across your databases

 ## Detailed Steps: